 A retrospective view of our past is one of our best sources of insight into how we might want to do things differently in the future.

-The basic steps of a retrospective review that I like to follow:
+The basic steps of a retrospective review that I like to follow are:

 First, start with collecting data.
 What are the highs?
 What are the lows?
 How did we do with our objectives and key results?
 What did we complete?
-What did we not?
+What did we not do?
 Why?

 Then, the third step is to start thinking about ideas.
 At this point, you’re still talking about possible actions, possible ideas, and possible changes for the future.
 Things you may want to do in the future based on your observations of the past.